jdleesmiller/jdleesmiller.github.io/_posts/2019-10-19-testing-node-docker-compose-backend.markdown

 #### Integration tests

 That brings us to integration tests, in which we do start up the express app and test it primarily by making HTTP requests.
-I wrote another [test helper](https://github.com/jdleesmiller/todo-demo/blob/todo-backend/todo/test/support/test-server.js) to start express in a global mocha `before` hook, which starts the server once for the whole test suite.
+I wrote another [test helper](https://github.com/jdleesmiller/todo-demo/blob/todo-backend/todo/test/support/test-server.js) to start the express application in a global mocha `before` hook, so it starts once for the whole test suite.
 The helper also puts a `testClient` object on mocha's `this` with convenience methods for making requests against the app, such as `this.testClient.post`.
 Here are some integration tests:

 #### [`test/integration/todo.test.js`](https://github.com/jdleesmiller/todo-demo/blob/todo-backend/todo/test/integration/todo.test.js)
 ```js